 All states designate certain professionals as mandated reporters, and some states require all citizens to report child abuse.
 A mandated reporter is required by law to report abuse if there is reasonable suspicion.
 Check mandatory reporting laws in your state to determine if your profession is included in those required to report.
 Regardless of the specific mandated reporter laws, all adults must report suspected abuse to protect children.

 Most states require that the person who has reasonable suspicion be the one to make the report.
 DO NOT delegate this to someone else, even your supervisor.

 At a minimum, you will need to provide:

 - the child’s name

 - the name or names of parents or guardians

 - the name of the person committing the abuse and any relationship with the child

 Include any other details that are useful, but if the child does not volunteer this information do not continue to question.
 Law enforcement agencies or child protective services will carry out the investigation, and you can add details to the report if they become available later.
 You can track the report any time through child protective services, who should be able to provide you with information on the status of the investigation.

-State laws vary as to who should receive a report of child sexual abuse; sometimes it is the child protection services or the Department of Family and Child services in your county, or it may be law enforcement.
-The laws of your state may also specify when to make a report; it is usually immediately after having reason to believe that a child is being abused or no more than 24 to 48 hours following.
+State laws vary as to who should receive a report of child sexual abuse; sometimes it is the child protection services or the Department of Family and Child Services in your county, or it may be law enforcement or a mandated reporter hotline.
+The laws of your state may also specify a timeframe that a mandated reporter must report within; it is usually immediately after having reason to believe that a child is being abused or no more than 24 to 48 hours following.
 Some states may require a written report be submitted as a follow-up to a report made by telephone.

 It is better to act in the best interest of the child.
 The agency to which you submit the report will help determine whether there is sufficient information to proceed.
 If there is none, the report will remain in the archives.
 If you receive additional information you can call and add that information to the report.
 If additional reports on the same child are made, sometimes there are multiple reports which may lead to an investigation.